ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   5. Identity protection - the ability of users to easily provide proof of their identity using existing social platforms while protecting these identities from spoofed by others.

-  6. Decreased cost - without the need to continuously relay signalling or media through centralized servers, the costs to host, administer, relay, replicate, process and store data on servers while providing 5 9s uptime is decreased.
+  6. Decreased cost - without the need to continuously relay signaling or media through centralized servers, the costs to host, administer, relay, replicate, process and store data on servers while providing 5 9s uptime is decreased.

-  7. webRTC enabling protocol - designed to be the engine that allows webRTC to function, supporting federation of independent websites and services, provide security and online identity protection and validation, and peer-to-peer signalling bypassing the need for heavy cloud based infrastructure.
+  7. webRTC enabling protocol - designed to be the engine that allows webRTC to function, supporting federation of independent websites and services, provide security and online identity protection and validation, and peer-to-peer signaling bypassing the need for heavy cloud based infrastructure.

   8. Scalability - whether starting at 50 users or moving beyond 5,00,000 users, the protocol is designed to allow for easy scalability by removing the complexity of communications out of the servers.